ABOUT US

-We strive to highlight and bring awareness to the barriers that women face, but we also take immense pride in creating an event that celebrates the successes and contributions of women within chemistry.
+We are a fully inclusive event for young researchers that provides a supportive environment to foster stimulating debate, discussing issues of gender equality and diversity within the scientific community.
+We strive to highlight and bring awareness to the barriers that women face, but we also take immense pride in creating an event that celebrates the successes and contributions of women within STEM.
 Our event creates an atmosphere unlike any other conference, where delegates feel involved and valued and are able to share their own personal experiences.
 We hope that everyone leaves our event feeling inspired, optimistic and empowered for their future.
 We encourage people of all genders to attend the event to stand in solidarity with women scientists and show their support as allies.

 We look forward to celebrating with you soon!

-MEET THE TEAM
+MEET THE 2025 TEAM

 Adedayo Dada